 Clarke Carlisle is a radio and television presenter and former professional footballer.
-He has authored two documentaries, Football’s Suicide Secret and the critically acclaimed documentary “Is Football Racist?” for the BBC and wrote a book about his career A Footballer’s Life.
+He has authored two documentaries, Football’s Suicide Secret and the critically acclaimed BBC documentary Is Football Racist? and wrote a book about his career, A Footballer’s Life.

 Clarke has experienced the very highs of professional sport.
 He has won promotion with both Blackpool and Burnley, represented his country and has played at the home of English football Wembley Stadium.
 However, in 2001 Clarke suffered a posterior cruciate ligament injury which sidelined him for a year, nearly ending his career.

-Clarke is an ambassador for the mental health charity Mind and the Premier League Kick It Out Campaign which promotes inclusion and equality in football.
+Clarke Carlisle is an ambassador for the mental health charity Mind and the Premier League Kick It Out Campaign which promotes inclusion and equality in football.

 He is an excellent, highly sought-after, motivational keynote speaker and event host and a candid, inspiring speaker in the area of mental health and workplace well-being.